- Language Arts>

 Use this innovative fact and opinion worksheet about Frank and Olivia, people that students can easily relate with.
 They will greatly benefit from this practice, to further their skills in this area.

-Here is an interesting activity that will greatly benefit children through grade 5, in changing a fact to form and express their own opinions.
+Here is an interesting activity pdf that will greatly benefit children through 4th grade and 5th grade, in changing a fact to form and express their own opinions.
 This will also help them as writers, check and avoid biases.

 Our fact and opinion writing worksheet combines critical and creative abilities of learners to reinforce effectively, how facts mean to inform and opinions mean to persuade or entertain.